-If you planted a new tree this spring (or even last fall), it will need careful attention to make it through the heat of summer.
+If you planted a new tree this year (or even last fall), it will need careful attention to make it through the heat of summer and cold of winter.
 Young trees expend a lot of energy making leaves and their root systems are still small.
-As a result, the stress of hot summer weather on newly-planted trees can be deadly without regular watering to help them get established.
+As a result, the stress of hot summer weather or lack of winter water on newly-planted trees can be deadly without regular watering to help them get established.
 Learn how much water is needed, how often to water, and which factors affect a tree’s water needs.

 Water = Life for a Newly-Planted Tree